funkyfuture/docker-nest-of-serpents/README.md

 ![image](http://i2.mirror.co.uk/incoming/article2357510.ece/ALTERNATES/s1200/The-Monty-Python-team-imitate-journalist-and-broadcaster-Alan-Whicker.jpg)

-An Ubuntu-derived image that has these interpreters installed:
+This repo provides two Ubuntu-derived image that has the following interpreters installed.
+(They are distributed to different images due to limitations in the Docker hub's automated build system.)

+###### `funkyfuture/nest-of-serpents:latest`

   - CPython 2
     - `python2.3` (2.3.7)